JareerAlvi/JareerAlvi/README.md

 👋 Hi, I'm Jareer Umar

-I'm a Junior Full Stack .NET Developer passionate about building clean, scalable, and maintainable applications.
+I'm a backend-focused .NET developer who builds clean, scalable, and maintainable applications using ASP.NET Core, C#, and SQL Server.

-I have hands-on experience working on real-world projects using ASP.NET Core, C#, SQL Server, and REST APIs, and I enjoy refactoring legacy code into clean, service-based architectures using dependency injection.
+I have hands-on experience working on real-world systems, including refactoring legacy codebases into service-based clean architecture using dependency injection, building REST APIs, and delivering full-stack applications with React and TypeScript.

+I enjoy solving backend problems, improving code quality, and building systems that are reliable and easy to maintain.

 🚀 Tech Stack
 Backend

 ASP.NET Core